Axel2293/Obsidian-Notes/NoSQL/CQL.md

 //Delete a table
 DROP TABLE emp;

+// Delet ROW
+DELETE FROM table_name
+WHERE condition;

 ```
 # BATCH OPERATIONS
 The BATCH statement combines multiple data modification language statements (such as INSERT, UPDATE, and DELETE) to achieve atomicity and isolation when targeting a single partition or only atomicity when targeting multiple partitions